aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

 4. Click submit to download.
 We advise that you use the XNAT Desktop Client which will be more efficient than download through your web browser

-## Modalities supported
+## Supported modalities

-[REMOVE?]
-Currently, the converter converts only the T1-weighted MRI images and clinical data.
+Please note that this converter only processes T1-weighted MRI images and the clinical data.
+Support for additional modalities may be implemented later.

-To convert the imaging data to BIDS, the list of subjects is obtained from the downloaded folders.
-[REMOVE?]
-For each subject, among the multiple T1w MR images available, we select the average of the motion-corrected co-registered individual images resampled to 1 mm isotropic voxels, located in the `SUBJ_111` subfolder.
+For participants with multiple T1-weighted images available, the average of the motion-corrected co-registered individual images resampled to 1-mm isotropic resolution is given priority.
-The clinical data being converted are defined in files (`clinical_specifications_participant.tsv`, `clinical_specifications_scans.tsv` and `clinical_specifications_sessions.tsv`) available with the code of the converter, which the user can modify.

 ## Using the converter